ACWA Robotics’ autonomous robots chart a path to water resilience

 –Jean-François Guiderdoni, Managing Director, ACWA Robotics

-Mark de Wolf is a freelance journalist and award-winning copywriter specializing in technology stories.
+Mark de Wolf is a freelance journalist and award-winning copywriter specialising in technology stories.
 Born in Toronto.
 Made in London.
 Based in Zürich.
 Reach him at markdewolf.com.